 Owning a restaurant of his own was always Martin's dream, however, and in 1999 he opened Restaurant Martin Wishart in Leith, Edinburgh.
 Despite somewhat modest beginnings – the chef recalls 'wobbly chairs' and concrete floors during its shoestring early days – the restaurant quickly gained a loyal following.
 Restaurant Martin Wishart was awarded a Michelin star in 2001 and has retained it ever since.

-Martin also holds a Michelin star for his second venture, Martin Wishart at Loch Lomond (currently closed due to a fire and set to reopen in Autumn 2019), where diners can enjoy elegant cuisine against the dramatic backdrop of the loch and Ben Lomond.
-Aside from fine dining he also runs the Honours, a more casual, brasserie-style restaurant which opened in Edinburgh in 2011.
-A sister restaurant in Glasgow followed in 2014, but has since closed.
+Martin also held a Michelin star for his second venture, Martin Wishart at Loch Lomond at Cameron House, which closed after a major fire.
+The hotel reopened in 2021 and renamed the restaurant Tamburrini and Wishart, after chefs Paul Tamburrini and Martin, but this closed in autumn 2023.
+Martin also ran Honours, a more casual, brasserie-style restaurant which opened in Edinburgh in 2011 and closed during the pandemic.
+A sister restaurant in Glasgow followed in 2014, but has since shut.

 Provenance is key, not just in the making of the dish but in the serving of it too – Martin expects his front of house staff to be able to talk as knowledgeably about the food’s ingredients as an expert sommelier might do about wines.
 There is plenty to talk about, for the chef sources his ingredients from some of the finest producers in Scotland.
 The North Sea provides many of Martin’s cherished ingredients, such as shellfish, monkfish and salmon, and Restaurant Martin Wishart offers a full fish tasting menu along with the standard version (in addition to a highly praised vegetarian menu).